Buyer's guide · 2026Last reviewed 2026-05-07

 • Can one tool replace having a dedicated AEO operator on the team?

 It depends on how the tool packages its output.
 Tools that ship dashboards require an internal operator to translate data into action.
-Tools that ship structured weekly plans (gap, strength, proof signal) do most of the operator work for you, leaving the team to publish and measure.
-The honest answer: at Series B+ scale, you want a tool that does both — measurement underneath, weekly operating output on top.
+Tools that ship structured plans (gap, strength, proof signal) do most of the operator work for you, leaving the team to publish and measure.
+The honest answer: at Series B+ scale, you want a tool that does both — measurement underneath, on-demand operating output on top.

 • How often should I review my AI-answer position?